cmaloney/dcos-docs/_pages/1-7/usage/services/kafka.md

             "status": "Complete"
         }
     }

 ### Upgrade Interaction

 These operations are only applicable when `PHASE_STRATEGY` is set to `STAGE`, they have no effect when it is set to `INSTALL`.
-See [Changing Configuration at Runtime](#changing-configuration-at-runtime) for more information.
+See [Changing Configuration at Runtime][16] for more information.

 #### Continue

     $ dcos kafka --name=kafka plan continue
     $ curl -H "Authorization: token=$AUTH_TOKEN" "$DCOS_URI/service/kafka/v1/plan/continue"

 #### Interrupt

     $ dcos kafka --name=kafka plan interrupt
     $ curl -H "Authorization: token=$AUTH_TOKEN" "$DCOS_URI/service/kafka/v1/plan/interrupt"

 #### Force Complete

     $ dcos kafka --name=kafka plan force
     $ curl -H "Authorization: token=$AUTH_TOKEN" "$DCOS_URI/service/kafka/v1/plan/forceComplete"

 #### Restart

     $ dcos kafka --name=kafka plan restart
     $ curl -H "Authorization: token=$AUTH_TOKEN" "$DCOS_URI/service/kafka/v1/plan/restart"

 <a name="limitations"></a>

 # Limitations

 ## Configurations

 The "disk" configuration value is denominated in MB.
 We recommend you set the configuration value `log_retention_bytes` to a value smaller than the indicated "disk" configuration.
-See [instructions for customizing these values][16].
+See [instructions for customizing these values][17].

 ## Managing Configurations Outside of the Service